-Special Making it REAL was delivered across the North West, as part of the Early Years SEND partnership led by the Council for Disabled Children, during 2020/21.
+Special making it REAL was originally funded as part of Early Years SEND partnership run by the Council for Disabled Children and is now available nationally.

 The programme reached over 500 families with children with SEND and was based upon our Making it REAL programme, which has been delivered in over 80 local authorities.
 A combination of exciting and developmental Special Treasure Chests and workshops for families and practitioners led to excellent outcomes.

 It was great, Noah loves it and it’s been really helpful for calming him, distracting him when his behaviour challenges and just generally for him to play.

 Thanks so much for it, we are very grateful!
 (Parent – Special Making it REAL)

 Free activities and vodcasts are available below.
 If you would like to find out more about the programme and opportunities for you area please contact [email protected]